|

 this Cole Porter M-G-M musical starring Gene Kelly, Mitzi Gaynor, Kay

 Kendall, and Taina Elg.
-On Dec.
-20, the Merchant's Christmas Show featured
+On December 20, the Merchant's Christmas Show

-(Stewart Granger, Rhonda Fleming, Chill Wills).
-Patrons picked up free
+Glory (Stewart Granger, Rhonda Fleming, Chill Wills).
+Patrons

-tickets for this movie at local businesses, in a promotion like the free
+picked up free tickets for this movie at local businesses, in a promotion

 Other